rainbowgeeks/rainbowgeeks.github.io/index.md

 # Development History

 - Goals of [Milestone 1](https://github.com/rainbowgeeks/rainbowgeeks/projects/1): Create Mockup Pages, start Front-End Development, and Initial Deployment
-- Goals of [Milestone 2](https://github.com/rainbowgeeks/rainbowgeeks/projects/1): Significantly improve functionality of app, continue Front-End Development
+- Goals of [Milestone 2](https://github.com/rainbowgeeks/rainbowgeeks/projects/2): Significantly improve functionality of app, continue Front-End Development, meet with VolunteerAlly to discuss design decisions
-- Goals of [Milestone 3](https://github.com/rainbowgeeks/rainbowgeeks/projects/1): Significantly improve functionality of app from M2, find at least five UH community members to test site, implement acceptance testing
+- Goals of [Milestone 3](https://github.com/rainbowgeeks/rainbowgeeks/projects/3): Significantly improve functionality of app from M2 with a focus on Organization user interaction with the website, continue Front-End and Back-End Development
-- Goals of [Milestone 4](https://github.com/rainbowgeeks/rainbowgeeks/projects/4): Significantly improve functionality of app from M2, find at least five UH community members to test site, implement acceptance testing
+- Goals of [Milestone 4](https://github.com/rainbowgeeks/rainbowgeeks/projects/4): Significantly improve functionality of app from M3 with a focus on Volunteer user interaction with the website, continue Front-End and Back-End Development, meet with VolunteerAlly to discuss progress

-# Community Feedback

 # Meet the Developers